Key Points:

 It’s important to establish that no dog breed is 100% hypoallergenic or allergen-free.
 Instead, as Dr. Lynn Buzhardt writes for VCA Hospitals, the term hypoallergenic refers to “breeds that are less likely to stimulate allergies.”

-Therefore, even if you have a hypoallergenic breed, this doesn’t necessarily mean that the dog won’t cause an allergic reaction if you have dog allergies.
-It just means that the dog is much less likely to cause an allergic reaction in comparison to other breeds.
+Even if you have a hypoallergenic breed, this doesn’t necessarily mean that the dog will never cause an allergic reaction if you have dog allergies.
+It just means that the dog is much less likely to cause allergy symptoms in comparison to other breeds.

-Dr. Buzhardt also says that not all dogs produce the same proteins, so some people are allergic to a specific dog and not a specific breed.
-Therefore, a person could react to one Maltese and live allergy-free with another.
+Dr. Buzhardt also says that not all dogs produce the same proteins in their dander and saliva, so some people can be allergic to a specific dog and not all dogs of that breed.
+For instance, a person could react to one Maltese and live allergy-free with another.

 What about Doodles?